ehneilsen/rtn-012/index.rst

 Conclusion and future work
 ==========================

-Replacement of the healpix lookup table based storage of sky brightness values with one based on approximations using fit Zernike coefficients will have the following effects:
+Replacement of the healpix look-up table based storage of sky brightness values with one based on approximations using fit Zernike coefficients will have the following effects:

 * The disk storage required for the sky brightness data will drop from 144GiB to 220MiB (for 5th order), 294MiB (for 6th order), or 811MiB (for 11th order).
-* The values retured will not be exactly those calculated by skycalc_, but only approximations with residuals with standard deviations of 0.02 mag/asec^2 in all cases, and rare extreme deviations of up to 0.26, 0.23, or 0.17 mag/asec^2 for 5th, 6th, and 11th order Zernike polynomials, respectively.
+* The values returned will not be exactly those calculated by skycalc_, but only approximations with residuals with standard deviations of 0.02 mag/asec^2 in all cases, and rare extreme deviations of up to 0.26, 0.23, or 0.17 mag/asec^2 for 5th, 6th, and 11th order Zernike polynomials, respectively.
 These extreme deviations occur near a bright moon, when the moon is at an altitude of :math:`\sim 20^{\circ}`.
 For comparison, the precision of the model is about 20 mag/asec^2.
 * The time required for the schedule to obtain sky brightness values increases by 77%, 122%, and 448% for 5th, 6th, and 11th order Zernikes, respectively.

-There are additional optimizations that can be made to reduce the disk space required. :numref:`fig-worst-coeff-vs-time` shows that the coefficients change only slowly with time relative to the current sampling: the coefficiently can potentially be stored much more sparsely with little loss of precision.
-Furnthermore, the limited precision of the model means that double precision data type with which the coefficients are stored may be excessive: the coefficients could potentially be stored as short floats without loss of effective precision.
+There are additional optimizations that can be made to reduce the disk space required. :numref:`fig-worst-coeff-vs-time` shows that the coefficients change only slowly with time relative to the current sampling: the coefficients can potentially be stored much more sparsely with little loss of precision.
+Furthermore, the limited precision of the model means that double precision data type with which the coefficients are stored may be excessive: the coefficients could potentially be stored as short floats without loss of effective precision.

 .. .. rubric:: References